Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Introduction

-This article is an extended version of an earlier conference paper \cite{tziavelis20vldb}, significantly extending its scope and depth.
-First, we propose the \ANYKPARTP algorithm that combines the best features of the two previous algorithms (\Cref{sec:part_plus}).
-Moreover, we include the study of CQs with projections (\Cref{sec:projections}) and we provide a deeper analysis of the supported ranking functions, their properties, and how they relate to existing definitions (\Cref{sec:ranking_functions}).
-Finally, this article adds more details such as a comparison to unranked enumeration, pseudocode for the algorithms, and proofs.
+\introparagraph{Conference version} This article is an extended version of an earlier conference paper \cite{tziavelis20vldb}, significantly extending its scope and depth. ($i$) First, we propose the \ANYKPARTP algorithm that combines the best features of the two previous algorithms (\Cref{sec:part_plus}). ($ii$) Second, we include the study of CQs with projections (\Cref{sec:projections}) and give the corresponding dichotomy result. ($iii$) Third, we provide an analysis of the supported ranking functions, their properties, and how they relate to other monotonicity definitions and algebraic structures (\Cref{sec:ranking_functions}). ($iv$) Finally, this article makes several other additions, such as a more extensive experimental study that better evaluates the scalability of the approach and includes a comparison with a commercial database system, a more detailed review of the literature that includes a comparison to unranked and lexicographic order enumeration, pseudocode for the algorithms, and proofs of correctness.